MediaCityUK: BBC

 As of 2023, approximately BBC staff are employed at MediaCityUK.
 The BBC currently occupies three buildings at MediaCityUK: Bridge House, Dock House and Quay House.

 The BBC North operation at MediaCityUK was brought about by relocating a significant number of staff from BBC premises in London.
 On 31 May 2007, the BBC Trust gave final approval for the creation of "a major new BBC centre in the North", to be completed by 2011.
 It was claimed that the development would create up to jobs and add £1 billion to the regional economy over five years.
 It was announced in July 2010 that the BBC Breakfast programme would move to Salford Quays.
 In 2009, the BBC had estimated that moving to Salford would cost almost £1 billion, spread over twenty years, but in May 2011, Director-General Mark Thompson claimed that the cost of moving was much less than that originally planned.

 In 2017, the Centre for Cities published a report showing the impact of the move in the five years between 2011 and 2016.
 It found there were 4,600 new jobs in MediaCityUK, however 2,000 of those were BBC staff relocated from elsewhere in the country, while 1,200 were from existing Greater Manchester businesses relocating (including 640 BBC staff already based in the city) for 1,400 net new jobs created at MediaCityUK by the move; there was little relocation of other businesses from elsewhere in the country, with only 145 in existing businesses moving to Greater Manchester.
 The number employed in media within one mile of MediaCityUK was static over the five years, as cuts in output offset new job growth (and the coverage of the 2012 London Olympics was a peak for BBC Sport).
 However, the economic impact outside Salford was greater, with the creation of 4,420 new jobs for existing businesses in the wider city region.

 Various divisions of the BBC have bases at the MediaCityUK campus, generally referred to as BBC North.
-Output includes network programming (BBC Breakfast, BBC News at One, BBC North West regional news); BBC children's TV (CBBC and CBeebies); BBC Three; Radio Manchester, BBC Radio 3, BBC Radio 4, BBC Radio 5 Live and 5 Sports Extra, 6 Music, BBC Religion & Ethics, BBC Sport, BBC Learning and the BBC Philharmonic.
+Output includes network programming (BBC Breakfast, BBC News at One); BBC North West regional news; BBC children's TV (CBBC and CBeebies); BBC Three; Radio Manchester, BBC Radio 3, BBC Radio 4, BBC Radio 5 Live and 5 Sports Extra, BBC Radio 6 Music, BBC Radio 1, BBC Religion & Ethics, BBC Sport, BBC Learning and the BBC Philharmonic.
 The campus is also home to a 24/7 engineering team overseeing online and broadcast output, plus teams for other key products and services including: BBC iPlayer, BBC Sounds, BBC Research & Development, Children in Need and Comic Relief.
 Some staff in the commercial division, BBC Studios, also work from MediaCityUK.

 In November 2022, the BBC announced plans to vacate Bridge House as part of a scheme to reduce costs.
 Staff from BBC Children's, BBC Education, BBC Sport and operations staff will relocate to other MediaCity premises, Quay House and Dock House, by the spring of 2024.